osrm/sigma/README.md

   - Programmable Wallet *X* signs a Solana-side USDC transfer transaction
   - The system waits for Circle Attestation
   - Wallet *A* signs an EVM-side USDC receive transaction

+Please refer to the [sequence diagrams at the end of this README](#diagrams) for more details.

+Note that we plan to integrate and replace this architecture with [Wormhole Composable Intents Swap](https://wormhole.com/blog/wormhole-launches-era3-adding-intents-protocol-and-major-user-experience) once it becomes available.

 # Demonstration